Learning to Estimate Without Bias: Introduction

 For completeness, we note that BCE is closely related to the topics of ``fairness'' and ``out of distribution (OOD) generalization'' which have recently attracted considerable attention in the machine learning literature.
 The topics are related both in the terminology and in the solutions.
 Fair learning tries to eliminate biases in the training set and considers properties that need to be protected \cite{agarwal2019fair}.
 OOD works introduce an additional ``environment'' variable and the goal is to train a model that will generalize well on new unseen environments \cite{creager2021environment,maity2020there}.
 Among the proposed solutions are distributionally robust optimization \cite{bagnell2005robust} which is a type of minmax estimator, as well as invariant risk minimization \cite{arjovsky2019invariant} and calibration constraints \cite{wald2021calibration}, both of which are reminiscent of BCE.
 A main difference is that in our work the protected properties are the labels themselves.
 Another core difference is that in parameter estimation we assume full knowledge of the generative model, whereas the above works are purely data-driven and discriminative.

 The paper is organized as follows.
-In Section II, formalize the problem and define the bias constrained estimator.
+In Section II, we formalize the problem and define the bias constrained estimator.
 Next, in Section III, we prove that it asymptotically converges to the MVUE.
 In Section IV, we analyze the linear case to get intuition into the way that BCE works.
-Two additional applications are discussed in Section V: regularization in a semi-data driven model and averaging in test time.
-We implement BCE using deep neural networks and demonstrate its performance on different settings in section VI.
+An additional application of averaging in test time is discussed in Section V. We implement BCE using deep neural networks and demonstrate its performance on different settings in section VI.
 Finally, we conclude and discuss some limitations of the work in Section VII.